Climate of Pakistan: Drought

 The drought has become a frequent phenomenon in the country.
 Already, the massive droughts of 1998-2002 has stretched the coping abilities of the existing systems to the limit and it has barely been able to check the situation from becoming a catastrophe.
 The drought of 1998-2002 is considered the worst drought in 50 years.
 According to the Economic Survey of Pakistan, the drought was one of the most significant factors responsible for the less than anticipated growth performance.
 The survey terms it as the worst drought in the history of the country.
 According to the government, 40 percent of the country's water needs went unmet.

 Floods

 Pakistan has seen many floods, the worst and most destructive is the recent 2010 Pakistan floods, other floods which caused destruction in the history of Pakistan, include the flood of 1950, which killed 2910 people; on 1 July 1977 heavy rains and flooding in Karachi, killed 248 people, according to Pakistan meteorological department 207 mm of rain fell in 24 hours.
-In 1992 flooding during Monsoon season killed 1,834 people across the country, in 1993 flooding during Monsoon rains killed 3,084 people, in 2003 Sindh province was badly affected due to monsoon rains causing damages in billions, killed 178 people, while in 2007 Cyclone Yemyin submerged lower part of Balochistan Province in sea water killing 380 people.
+In 1992 flooding during Monsoon season killed 1,834 people across the country.
+In 1993 flooding during Monsoon rains killed 3,083 people over South Asia, 15 of whom were in Pakistan.
+In 2003 Sindh province was badly affected due to monsoon rains causing damages in billions, killed 178 people, while in 2007 Cyclone Yemyin submerged lower part of Balochistan Province in sea water killing 380 people.
 Before that it killed 213 people in Karachi on its way to Balochistan.